Avaiga/taipy-doc/docs/manuals/core/concepts/cycle.md

     Note that cycles are optional.
 If a scenario has no Frequency, it will not be attached to any cycle.

-The attributes of a scenario (the set of pipelines, the cycle, ... ) are populated based on the scenario configuration `ScenarioConfig^` that must be provided when instantiating a new scenario.
+The attributes of a scenario (the set of sequences, the cycle, ... ) are populated based on the scenario configuration `ScenarioConfig^` that must be provided when instantiating a new scenario.
 (Please refer to the [`configuration details`](../config/scenario-config.md) documentation for more details on configuration).